Aminocd/slate/source/index.html.md

 # Introduction

-Welcome to the MyCurrency API!
-The MyCurrency API endpoints are hosted at https://api.mycurrency.com
+The MyCurrency REST API is hosted at https://api.mycurrency.com and provides the ability to fully interact with the MyCurrency application.
+This API reference provides information on available endpoints.

 # Users